About Amber Lyon

 “Well-behaved women seldom make history…”

-Amber Lyon is a three-time Emmy Award- winning journalist and filmmaker obsessed with hackers, human and animal rights, and revolutions.
+Amber Lyon is a three-time Emmy Award- winning author, journalist, filmmaker, and photographer obsessed with hackers, human and animal rights, and revolutions.
+She is the founder of the investigative news site Muckraker.com.

 Amber grew up in St. Louis, MO, and attended the University of Missouri School of Journalism.
 While a student, Amber produced “Battered Justice”, a three-part series on the judicial system’s response to domestic violence offenders .
 Amber uncovered a judge who was illegally charging domestic violence victims, who were trying to protect their children from abusers, thousands of dollars in Guardian ad litem and court fees.
 The series earned her an SPJ Heart of America Award and Missouri Broadcasters’ Association Certificate of Merit.